Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 ### Rights

-In Altinn Apps/Platform a right is permission to perform an action on a given resource.
+In Altinn Apps/Platform a right is permission to act on a given resource.
-The action can be one of some predefined options like read, write and sign but can also be any other action defined on a custom api in the apps.
+The action performed can be one of some predefined options like read, write and sign but can also be any other action defined on a custom API in the apps.
 The resource is typical an app instance or part of it where data belongs to a given party (person or organization).

-A user or system gets a right based on rules that describes permissions based on being a specific user or having a specific role.
+A user or system gets a right based on rules that describe permissions based on being a specific user or having a specific role.

 ### Policy